selforganising/book/about/presenter.md

 ##First rule of presenting

-Do not say *"I"* in a presentation.
+Do not use the word *"I"* in a presentation where *"we"* would work just as well.
 You are presenting the group's work, not your own.